 Start the new pack and use backup contraception

 Take the first pill of the new pack as soon as you remember.
 Continue the pack as normal.
 Use condoms for the next 7 days.
-If you had unprotected sex during the extended gap, speak to a pharmacist or GP about emergency contraception as soon as possible.
+If you had unprotected sex during the extended gap, speak to a pharmacist or doctor about emergency contraception as soon as possible.

 Quick Reference by Scenario